People

 Photo of Namratha Mysore Keshavaprakash

-Namratha Mysore Keshavaprakash (MS student, Computer Science) contributed data visualization design and implementation efforts from a human-centered software engineering perspective for the Bipolar Tech project.
+Namratha Mysore Keshavaprakash (MS graduate, Computer Science) contributed data visualization design and implementation efforts from a human-centered software engineering perspective for the Bipolar Tech project.
 [Fall 2021–Spring 2022]

 Photo of Priya Panati Priya Panati (BS graduate, Information Science) completed a senior-level independent study conducting UX research in collaboration with several ongoing lab projects, including Wendy Norris’ study of crisis informatics and a clinical validation study of Bipolar Tech interface designs.
 She started a full-time software engineering job at Visa in the summer of 2020.
 [Spring 2020]